aspose-words/Aspose.Words-API-References/english/net/aspose.words.replacing/replacingargs/groupname/_index.md

 ### Remarks

-When group name is null, [`GroupIndex`](../groupindex) is used to identify the group.Default is null.
+When group name is null, [`GroupIndex`](../groupindex) is used to identify the group.

+Default is null.

 ### Examples